markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 Please save and render so your browser should look like this:
 ![Hero Text Display](assets/lesson-1/1100-hero-text-markup-html.png)

-> **Pause**: Notice how the text over runs into the sign up form.
+> **Pause:** Notice how the text over runs into the sign up form.
 Why does this occur?
 >
-> **Answer**: The sign-up form was declared with absolute position so it is removed from the document flow.
+> **Answer:** The sign-up form was declared with absolute position so it is removed from the document flow.
 This allows the text block to overlap with the sign-up form.
 We will fix this in the next section when adding the CSS styling.

 One more thing, the design team want the hero image to rotate horizontally to flip the image of the person lacing up their shoes to the right side of the page to improve the legibility of the text.
 We will do this by replacing the current image with a flipped version.
 1) Download the image: **Image download** from Canvas/AWS [flipped-hero-image](assets/lesson-1/400-hero-flip-css.jpg)